Find Affordable College Courses

 Collegedale, TN

 Out of the 22 schools in Tennessee that were part of this year’s ranking, Southern Adventist University landed the # 2 spot on the list.
-Located in the large suburb of Collegedale, Southern Adventist is a private not-for-profit school with a small student population.
+Located in the large suburb of Collegedale, Southern Adventist is a private not-for-profit college with a small student population.

 After completing their degree, education graduates from Southern Adventist carry an average student debtload of $26,500.